 It Works This Way:

-1. With each post, we explore one chapter of the book.
-(The book contains 23 chapters plus the intro and three appendices.
-They are listed below.
-So far, we have covered 16 chapters with an essay here.)
+With each post, we explore one chapter of the book.
+So far, we’ve covered 16 major chapters.

 Ready to Participate?

 You needn’t have read the book first before reading or commenting.
 But I recommend it.

 Here are links to sources for purchasing the paperback and audio version: